Associate of Science Program Description

 Pricing for housing and meal plans can be found here.

-Most students who go on to complete their Associate of Arts degree end up transferring to a 4-year college or university.
+Most students who Pursue the Associate of Science degree plan to transfer to a 4-year college or university.

 Student Learning Outcomes (SLOs) are statements of what a student will be able to do when they have completed a program.
 They represent the knowledge and skills a program has determined are most important for students to gain from that program and include both the Success Skills (institutional outcomes) and Program Outcomes.
 SLOs are specific and measurable so the program can accurately assess the degree to which students have achieved each outcome, and they align with college and institution mission and values.
 Data on the achievement of SLOs is used to make improvements in the program and increase student success.